 There are two kinds of expert witnesses an attorney may use to render expert opinion and testimony in police dog bite lawsuits.
 First, there is the animal behavior expert.
-And second, there is the police dog handler.
+Second, there is the police dog handler.
 Each expert possesses their own specialized knowledge.
 Below, I focus on the differences between these two types of experts.

 The animal behavior expert uses knowledge about the scientific principles underlying the science of animal behavior.
 Animal behavior expert has the interest in understanding how the principles and findings from this science can be applied to police dog behavior.
 Police dogs given that they are dogs, are open to expert analysis from an animal behavior perspective.